francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 ~~~~
 {: #fig-symbol-ack-frame title="SYMBOL_ACK frame format"}

-The frame has a similar format to the ACK frame.
+The frame has a similar format to the ACK frame, announcing the reception
+of SIDs instead of packet numbers.
 In addition to symbols
 recovered by FEC, this frame MAY also announce symbols received regularly
 through the network to avoid gaps in the ACK ranges and reduce the frame
 size.
 There is no obligation for a FEC receiver to send SYMBOL_ACK frames.